rust-lang/rust/src/doc/rustc-dev-guide/src/chalk-overview.md

 The parser takes that syntax and produces an [Abstract Syntax Tree (AST)][ast].
 You can find the [complete definition of the AST][chalk-ast] in the source code.

-The syntax contains things from Rust that we know and love for example traits, impls, and struct definitions.
+The syntax contains things from Rust that we know and love, for example: traits, impls, and struct definitions.
 Parsing is often the first "phase" of transformation that a program goes through in order to become a format that chalk can understand.